 If your board utilizes a “consent agenda” to approve routine board items, add this decision to the list requiring a formal motion.
 Of course, there may be other matters described in your existing policies where board approval is required.

 Typically, decision-focused motions require a majority approval.
 There may be decisions where the board wants a stronger endorsement than a simple majority.
 Unanimity or consensus is often important.
 You can set this out in your rules or just suggest it on the spot.
-Likewise, there are often decisions where even a simple majority support would be divisive.[4]Bylaws sometimes require that motions receiving an equal number of votes should be considered “lost”.
-Also, bylaws ought not give the chair an extra vote, one more than they are entitled … Continue reading
+Likewise, there are often decisions where even a simple majority support would be divisive.((Bylaws sometimes require that motions receiving an equal number of votes should be considered “lost”.
+Also, bylaws ought not give the chair an extra vote, one more than they are entitled as a board member, in order to break a tie))

 Write it all down.
 You might want to label them board decision “guidelines” rather than “rules”.
 They are at the board’s service not the other way around.
 My template covers both board meeting and AGM procedures.
 The business of the latter requires more formality.